Air Berlin is trying to be everything to everybody â€”and may fail

 Air Berlin is facing what is perhaps the most difficult phase in its corporate historyâ€”preparing to join the Oneworld alliance and aiming for a financial turnaround as CEO Joachim Hunold's more than 20 years at the helm draw to a close.
 Europe's sixth-largest airline is exemplary of a new breed of hybrids that combine legacy airline and low-cost carrier features, a strategy that has become popular for many that originally followed a pure LCC model.
 Unfortunately for Air Berlin, its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air Berlinâ€™s Hybrid Model Could Be An Object Lesson".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air Berlinâ€™s Hybrid Model Could Be An Object Lesson".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.